Tuesday, October 22, 2013

 The left is also concerned that automation and increases in productivity have made it impossible for continued employment growth -- we simply don't need as many workers as we did to provide basic services and goods for everyone alive today.
 (The right has their own dour take on this same scenario, as heralded by Tyler Cowen.)
 This plays into the income inequality issue, which is based not just on the extremely high concentration of wealth among elites, but rather that the economy needs fewer but much more highly skilled (and thus highly paid) workers to function and there is relatively little demand for low-skill or general-skill labor.

 Put another way, when robots build cars, we need a few engineers to build and plan robots rather than several dozen assembly-line workers.
-Multiply that across the entire economy and you see breakdown in the possibility of broad employment, as comparatively fewer people can even become engineers, should they even want to.
+Multiply that across the entire economy and you see a breakdown in the possibility of broad employment, as comparatively fewer people could ever become engineers, should they even want to.

 In an of itself, the confluence of the far-right Fair Tax and the far-left guaranteed basic income seems unlikely in the short term.
 But there is a third, accelerating factor that may bring these two camps closer together than either likely realizes at present: Charity.

 The single biggest trend in charitable outreach today is the Unconditional Cash Transfer (UCT), which is a euphemism for handing out cash to the poor.
 Simply giving poor people money with no strings attached is not only more efficient than current charitable bureaucracies, but has proven more effective at lifting families out of poverty.
 Better than building roads.
 Better than church missions.
 Better than anything else.

 Conditional Cash Transfers (CCTs) -- wherein a charity might give a poor Kenyan mother a stipend for every month her child attends a free school, or makes regular free clinic visits -- are the second-most effective overall, and most directly effective when the poor in question are suffering from multiple causes of poverty (illness, lack of education, lack of employment).